Free orthodontic consultation with our treatment coordinator

 Consultant specialist orthodontist

-Orthodontic patients here are treated by Mr Scott Deacon, a specialist orthodontist who has completed an additional two years of training to become a consultant, or by Dr Vasilis Charalampakis, a third generation specialist orthodontist who has trained at the prestigious St Louis, Missouri, and has a special interest in aesthetic braces.
+Orthodontic patients here are treated by Mr Scott Deacon, a specialist orthodontist who has completed an additional two years of training to become a consultant.
 This extra training enables both clinicians to work with multi-disciplinary cases, complex bite arrangements and orthodontic patients needing surgery.

 No case too complex